rydmike/theme_demo/README.md

 flutter: Hive get    : ["themeMode"] = ThemeMode.light (ThemeMode)
 ```

-That was it, we now have our app running see the active theme, it is in **light** mode.
-Next let's only tap  the theme mode control and change from current **light** theme, mode to **dark**.
+That was it, we now have our app running, see the active theme, it is in **light** mode.
+Next let's only tap the **Theme mode** control and change from current `light` theme mode to `dark`.
 We can then see this log coming from the `AppProviderObserver`:

 ```
 flutter: PROVIDER    : themeModeProvider